Avraham Cholodenko: Personal life

-His eldest son, Dr. Yitzhak Cholodenko, distanced himself from his family's liberal Zionism and joined the Communist Party of the USSR.
-He served as a doctor in the Red Army and was killed in the Russian Civil War.
+His eldest son, Dr. Yitzhak/Isaac Cholodenko (1889-1917), distanced himself from his family's liberal Zionism and joined the Communist Party of the USSR.
+He served as a doctor in the Red Army and died of typhoid fever in a battlefield hospital at age 28 during the Russian Civil War.

 His second son, Dr. Aharon Cholodenko, a graduate of Kiev University's medical school, was a Zionist activist during the British mandate in Palestine and a director of Kuppat Holim Amamait (later Kupat Holim Meuhedet—the third largest health care organization in Israel).
 He married Yehudit Cholodenko (née Feinschreiber), a member of the Tel Aviv Education Committee and of the Association for Women's Equality.
 Their daughter Tamara married the journalist Nehamia Ben-Avraham, and their son, Amnon Helled, was one of Israel's first lawyers.
 Helled married Tamar, cousin of Zvi Dinstein, a Knesset member and junior minister for the Labor Party, and of Yoram Dinstein, the fifth president of Tel Aviv University.

 His daughter Nina (Pnina) Cholodenko married Shmuel Katz, a survivor of the Kiev pogroms (1919).
 Nina and Shmuel joined Ahdut Haavoda – Poale Zion (Labor Unity - Workers of Zion) and were among the founders of the urban Kibbutz Ef'al.

 His youngest son, Eliyahu Cholodenko, was sent to Berlin to study piano at the famed Stern Conservatory under Alexander von Fielitz, graduating first in his class in 1931.
-A communist and anti Zionist, he returned to Palestine but left it in the 1940s and settled in Paris, working as a professor of music at the Conservatoire de Paris.

-Amongst his descendants, we find planetary scientist Ravit Helled.
+A communist and anti Zionist, he returned to Palestine but left it in the 1940s and settled in Paris, working as a professor of music at the Conservatoire de Paris.Amongst his descendants, we find planetary scientist Ravit Helled, and another notable family member, Lisa Cholodenko, director, her great-grandfather Pincus was Abraham's 1st cousin.